unicorn-wg/tls-offline-config/draft-thomson-tls-offline-config.md

 information needed for use outside of the TLS handshake are defined in
 {{extensions}}.
 An offline configuration MUST include the certificate and server_cipher_suites extensions.
-An offline configuration that requests or permits client authentication MUST include the signature_algorithms extension.
+An offline configuration that requests or permits client authentication MUST include the certificate_request extension.

 # Offline Configuration Authentication